 Communication is an absolute must-have skill for a scrum product owner.
 Period.

-If he/she can’t communicate effectively, the product will eventually fail.
+If they can’t communicate effectively, the product will eventually fail.
 It isn’t just about creating and prioritizing backlog items rather the PO must communicate the same to the scrum team, scrum master, and stakeholders.
 When working on a large project that involves multiple teams and departments, the need to communicate increases exponentially.

 Communication skill is defined as the ability to use language to express and share information.
 It is the ability to communicate in one’s mother tongue and being able to express one’s feelings and ideas.
 It includes verbal and non-verbal communication across all channels and mediums.